-Spangenberg Shibley & Liber has been named Plaintiff’s co-liaison counsel in the national prescription opiate Multi District Litigation (MDL).
-We are working with other nationwide law firms to represent numerous governmental agencies against opioid manufacturers and distributers to attempt to recover the vast damages they have suffered as a result of the policies and practices of the companies responsible for creating the opioid epidemic.
-At this time, we are only representing governments, and we are not accepting individuals impacted by the opioid crisis.
+Spangenberg Shibley & Liber has been named plaintiffs’ co-liaison counsel in the national prescription opiate multi-district litigation (MDL).
+We are working with other nationwide law firms to represent numerous governmental agencies against opioid manufacturers and distributers in an attempt to recover the vast damages they have suffered as a result of the policies and practices of the companies responsible for creating the opioid epidemic.
+At this time, we are only representing governments; we are not accepting cases involving individuals impacted by the opioid crisis.

 - Cardinal Health

 - Janssen Pharmaceuticals (a Johnson & Johnson subsidiary)

 - McKesson Corp